*Cue terrible ringtone circa 2006(ish).*

 My secret for dealing with objections is….*DRUMROLL*…I don’t.

 I mean, I used to.
-I’d try to explain my rationale over and over and over again, thinking that if I only explained my perspective better they’d understand.
+I’d try to explain my rationale over and over and over again, thinking that if I only explained my perspective better they’d come to appreciate or at least understand my perspective.
 Guess what?
 They never did.

 Some people are master manipulators and will do everything in their power to wear you down.
 They’ll “try to understand” but that’s code for them looking for an opportunity to shred your argument.